Gauravjoshi08X/Youtube-Video-Download-CLI/README.md

 * `pytubefix` library

 # Installation
-To use this script, make sure you have Python installed on your system.
+To use this script from any terminal window, you need to add it to your system's PATH.
+Make sure you have Python installed on your system.
 You can install the `pytubefix` library using pip:

 ```bash
 pip install pytubefix